-Moka pots are also known as stovetop espresso makers because they allow you to brew up a full-bodied, rich cup of joe on your stove.
+Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 They're a staple in many households since they have so many benefits.
 However, like any brewer, they also have some disadvantages.

-I’ll go into all of the pros and cons so that you can understand what to expect from a Moka pot, and I’ll give you some pro tips for using one along the way.
+I'll outline all the Moka pot pros and cons, so that you can understand what to expect, and I'll provide some pro tips for using one along the way!

 The pros and cons of a Moka pot